 So, do proper research and read their guidelines before using them.
 You can learn more by going through there about the page.

-NCS has a YouTube channel by the name Nocopyrightsounds where they upload all free music.
+It has a YouTube channel (NoCopyrightSounds) where they upload all the free music.

-They also have a website by the name NCS where you can sort all music by categories, most viewed, and playlist.
+They also have a website (NCS Music) where you can sort all music by categories, most viewed, and playlist.

-If you are using their music, give credit in your video description.
+While using them, you need to give credit in your video description.

-When using their music in your videos, you MUST comply with:
+When using their music in your videos, you MUST comply with all the below terms:

-- Include a link to the actual video of the track used on NCS YouTube channel.
+- Include a link to the actual video of the track used on the NCS YouTube channel.